mvelarde238/mv23theme/readme.txt

 - Standarize Migrators with an abstract class Core\Migrator\Base\Migrate_Components_Settings

 2.7.0 25-07-17
-- v23ToggleBox 9.0.0: Merge with changes made in github repo: handle style for diferent devices with breakpoints
+- v23ToggleBox 9.0.0: Merge with changes made in github repo: (!use migrator) handle style for diferent devices with breakpoints
 - set --text-blocks-spacing to 24px